Trainability Enhancement of Parameterized Quantum Circuits via Reduced-Domain Parameter Initialization: Trainability Enhancement

 Furthermore, if the hyperparameter $a$ is selected as the solution of the following equation

 where $a\in \mathrm{\Theta}\left(\frac{1}{\sqrt{L}}\right)$, then the gradient norm can be lower bounded by

 \end{theorem}

-From Theorem~\ref{TH2}, for VQE problems with Hamiltonian being a summation of a series of local Pauli strings, the trainability can be greatly enhanced by appropriately reducing the initial domain of parameters.
+From Theorem~\ref{TH2}, for VQE problems with Hamiltonian being a summation of a series of local Pauli strings, the trainability can be greatly enhanced in the initial phase by appropriately reducing the initial domain of parameters.
 Specifically, the lower bound of the gradient norm decays at most polynomially with the circuit depth.
-In addition, the lower bound increases linearly with the number of individual Pauli strings in the Hamiltonian, which guarantees the efficiency of the reduced-domain strategy for complex objectives.
+In addition, the lower bound increases linearly with the number of individual Pauli strings in the Hamiltonian, which guarantees the efficiency of the reduced-domain strategy for complex objective functions.